-Presidential use of the executive order, along with its relative, the executive agreement, has become the “very definition of tyranny.”
+Presidential use of the executive order, along with its relative, the executive agreement, has become the “very definition of tyranny” and an affront to limited government.
 The use of executive orders has dramatically increased over time.
 George Washington issued about one executive order a year.
 However, by the 1960s, Richard Nixon and Lyndon Johnson were averaging about 60 a year.
 The numbers went down under George W. Bush and Barrack Obama to about 35 a year.
 Just a few months into his presidency, Donald Trump has already issued some 30, according to the American Presidency Project (APP), as Trump, frustrated by Congress, has sought, as so many other presidents, to ignore Congress and use executive orders to govern unilaterally.

 A short history of executive orders

 Executive orders have been much debated since George Washington issued the first one.
 These orders, which were not specified in the Constitution, were initially used by presidents for several things: to designate certain lands for military use or for the disposition of public property or as presidential proclamations.
 Controversy began when presidents started issuing them under their powers as commander in chief to maneuver the nation into wars that were not approved by the public or by Congress.
 (For example, Trump has ordered U.S. forces into war situations and is now ready to take the nation to war with North Korea without any approval from Congress.)

 Executive orders, along with the expansion of other executive powers, have given presidents the power to push the country into war without the consent of Congress or the people.
 These are presidential wars.
 They are wars not backed by a congressional declaration of war, they are often in contravention of public opinion.
 They have been some of the most disastrous wars in our history.